Picasso’s African influenced period is a phase in Pablo Picasso’s career when Picasso’s Art was heavily influenced by West African Masks and Art.

 The early 1900s saw the traditional African abstract aesthetic style used in sculpture and Tribal Masks gaining momentum within Europe’s avant-garde Art circles.

-In the final analysis, African Art’s influence on Picasso and Modern Art particularly the Cubist movement cannot be denied, and its clear that the distant Village voices of Ancient Africa’s brilliant Artists have continued to echo from Africa all the way to the Galleries of the modern World through the works of Picasso and others they influenced.
+Picasso’s African period is also proof that the distant Village voices of Ancient Africa’s brilliant Artists have continued to echo from Africa all the way to the Galleries of the modern World through the works of Picasso and others they influenced.

 Its no surprise therefore that the appeal of West African Art still continues to influence today’s Afrofuturist aesthetic.